 How do you deal with the problem of crime?

-People who believe that they live in "crime free zones are actually living in a very dangerous place: Denial.
+People who believe that they live in crime free zones are actually living in a very dangerous place: Denial.

 While statistics do show that some areas have more or less crime than others, I have never seen any study where there is no crime.

 Criminals don’t live by the same rules that you and I do.
 In fact, some of them have absolutely no rules at all.

 That means that wherever you live, work or travel, a criminal may try to attack, rob, or rape you at any time.